 The Montanists were a critical piece of evidence by Middleton in demonstrating the improper use of the supernatural to communicate with and control society.
 It was a vanguard in the argument against the religious tyranny of the time.

-Middleton’s diatribe set in motion new principles of thought that could now be expressed.
+Middleton’s diatribe set in motion new principles of thought for open discussion.
 Science no longer was a prisoner of prophecy, nor were the institutions of law, or civil duties, to be occupied solely by those people considered spiritually enlightened: spiritual absolutism could no longer dominate.

 In the hysterical patient, thanks to an unhealthy condition of the centres of consciousness, any trivial or irrational idea, any one of the odds and ends stored up in the subliminal region, may thus become fixed, dominate the mind, and produce entrancement.
 Such ecstasy is an illness: the emphasis is on the pathological state which makes it possible.
 In the mystic, the idea which fills his life is so great a one—the idea of God—that, in proportion as it is vivid, real, and intimate, it inevitably tends to monopolize the field of consciousness.
 Here the emphasis is on the overpowering strength of spirit, not on the feeble and unhealthy state of body or mind.
 This true ecstasy, says Godferneaux, is not a malady, but “the extreme form of a state which must be classed amongst the ordinary accidents of conscious life.”